devwrattanwar24/2020Fall_projects/README.md

   <img src="https://github.com/devwrattanwar24/2020Fall_projects/blob/main/Graphs/Hyp2_A_ProbArrest.png">
 </p>

-### Conclusion : The graph indicates that a female stands a higher chance of being arrested than a female, when stopped.
+### Conclusion : The graph indicates that a female stands a higher chance of being arrested than a male, when stopped.
 In this case, our hypothesis does not stand true.

 ## Hypothesis 3 (A) : Individuals of a particular race are more likely to be frisked than any other race